Andrew McCutchen Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Brewers pitching staff ranks 13th in MLB.
+- The Brewers pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Brewers have a 3.97 team ERA that ranks 10th among all league pitching staffs.
+- The Brewers have a 3.98 team ERA that ranks 10th across all MLB pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (175 total, 1.3 per game).
+- The Brewers rank 22nd in baseball in home runs surrendered (177 total, 1.3 per game).

-- Burnes (9-7 with a 3.55 ERA and 167 strikeouts in 165 2/3 innings pitched) aims for his 10th victory when he makes the start for the Brewers, his 28th of the season.
+- Woodruff (3-1) takes the mound for the Brewers in his eighth start of the season.
+He has a 2.70 ERA in 40 2/3 innings pitched, with 49 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.